tohamybasha/MazeRunner-Game-JavaFX/README.md

 # MazeRunner-Game-JavaFX
-10 Design Patterns applied to a small game developed using Java.
+Some Design Patterns applied to a small game developed using Java.

 # GUI
 Developed using JavaFX